aspk/ratsadtarget/README.md

 5. author

 A wildcard is used to filter for certain words on the body of the comment.
-In the following example, I use keywords to filter for Travel ads.
-The keywords could be improved by analyzing the user behaviour.
+In the following example, I use a few handpicked keywords to filter for Travel ads.
+The keywords could be improved by analyzing the user click behaviour.

-Here line corresponds to input streaming dataframe where keywords are filtered from the body of the comment.
+Here line corresponds to input streaming dataframe where comments are filtered according to keywords from the body of the comment.

 ```python